lgauthier1/lgauthier1/README.md

 ### About me

 - 🔭 I’m currently Full Stack engineer <a href="https://www.neoxam.com/"> @NeoXam</a>
+- 👨🏻‍💻 As a Lead Dev', I try to create small examples to train my team (See `understand-*` repositories)
-- 🌱 I am currently learning how to test an application (from back to front)
+- 🌱 I am currently learning how to build an infrastructure with Terraform
-- 👯 I’m looking to collaborate on financial or crypto open source project
+- 👾 I’m looking to collaborate on financial or crypto project

 ### Skills